-The syntax students really really are happy
+The syntax students really really are happy etc.

-etc.

 - a.
-Discuss a phenomenon demonstrating the infinitude of human languages. - b.
-Discuss a phenomenon demonstrating that sentences in human languages have structure.
+Give an argument, based on evidence, for the infinitude of human languages. - b.
+Give an argument, based on evidence, that sentences in human languages have structure.

 Given the following context-free PS grammar, give a derivation for each of the following sentences: abc, aaabc, aabbbbbc